THE VIBRANT SAN SEBASTIAN STREET FESTIVAL

-To explore visual arts in Puerto Rico will visit the Museum of Art of Puerto Rico, a modern five-story structure in a 1920 neo-classic building.
-The Museum supports Puerto Rico's 500 years old tradition in painting, sculpture, graphics, ceramics, folk art, photography and other contemporary media.
-Then, we will get a glance at contemporary arts visiting the Puerto Rican Contemporary Art Museum.
-Founded in 1984, the Puerto Rican Museum of Contemporary Art was the result of collaboration between a number of generous artists and the civil society.
-Those involved decided to form a non-profit institution whereby local artists could display their art and the public could be exposed to a variety of art forms and contemporary art expressions.
-Known locally as the Museo de Arte Contemporáneo (MAC), all the art collected by the museum officially belongs to the people of Puerto Rico.
-The Puerto Rican Museum serves not only to educate but to preserve and document art from Puerto Rico, the Caribbean and Latin America from 1940 to the present.
+In addition to our participation in the main venues of the San Sebastian Street Festival, we will expand on our understanding of Puerto Rican culture when will visit the Museum of Art of Puerto Rico, a modern five-story structure in a 1920 neo-classic building.
+The Museum supports Puerto Rico's 500 years old tradition in painting, sculpture, graphics, ceramics, folk art, photography and other contemporary media; nothing like art history to learn the history of a nation.
+In addition, we will get a glance at contemporary arts visiting the Puerto Rican Contemporary Art Museum.
+Founded in 1984, the Puerto Rican Museum of Contemporary Art was the result of collaboration between a number of generous artists and the civil society to create a collection of a variety of art forms and contemporary art expressions.

 To experience Puerto Rican dance and music we will explore night entertainment venues.